• Skip to primary navigation

 Method

-1. Prep: Wash and dry the salad greens and other vegetables, and slice the red onion, cucumber and basil.
+1. Wash and dry the salad greens and other vegetables, and slice the red onion, cucumber and basil.
 Halve the mozzarella and cherry tomatoes.

-2. Assemble: Pour the greens out on a serving platter or into a large bowl.
+2. Pour the greens out on a serving platter or into a large bowl.
 Top them with the cucumbers, red onion, tomatoes, mozzarella and basil and then drizzle the olive oil and balsamic glaze over everything.

 Nutrition